shahidul034/KUET-chatbot/README.md

 `git clone https://github.com/shahidul034/KUET-chatbot.git`

+## How it works
+Kuetbot uses the `CountVectorizer` from the `scikit-learn` library to convert the text data into a numerical representation, which is then used to calculate the cosine similarity between the user's input and the answers stored in the dataset.
+The answer with the highest cosine similarity is returned as the most relevant response.

+The dataset is a slightly formatted text file, where new data can be added simply by appending it, following the established formatting.

 ## How to Use
-- Clone the project
+- Clone or download the project
 - Open the project in any Python IDE
 - Run the `app.py` file located in the `KUETBOT` folder.

 ## Disclaimer
-This is an alpha proof of concept version of Kuetbot.
-Expect bugs.
+This is an alpha version of Kuetbot as proof of concept. expect bugs.